Fees

 Paying for Therapy

-However, many health insurance plans provide out-of-network benefits that can help cover the cost of therapy
+However, you still want to access your insurance plan benefits if you have them.
+Many health insurance plans provide out-of-network benefits that can help cover the cost of therapy.

 By using these benefits, you can see the therapist of your choice even if they’re not in your insurance network.
 Here’s how it works and how you can make the most of these benefits using a “superbill.”